vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 When the contract call is triggered by the data source, Vega validator nodes read the selected data from the chain and submit a transaction that includes the filtered data.
 When that data is verified by enough validators, the market's data source specification then acts on the submitted data.

-An Ethereum data source specification must include:
+An EVM data source specification must include:

-- Ethereum contract address
+- Contract address
 - ABI in JSON format for the contract (or a subset, covering the parts relevant to fetching data)
 - Name of the function call, along with any parameters that must be passed through

 This data can be used for filters, or used as the oracle data itself.

-All data sourced from Ethereum is structured as an object containing both a payload and Ethereum chain metadata.
+All data sourced from Ethereum and EVM chains is structured as an object containing both a payload and chain metadata.
 Specifically:

-- Ethereum block height at which the data was observed/event occurred
+- Block height at which the data was observed/event occurred
-- Ethereum block timestamp when the data was observed/event occurred
+- Block timestamp when the data was observed/event occurred

 ## Signed message data sources
 Signed message data sources are a source of off-chain data.
 They introduce a Vega transaction that represents a data result that is validated by ensuring the signed message is provided by the Vega or Ethereum public key provided in the market’s proposal.